matthewsot/nimg/README.md

 writeTolerance [ The maximum difference between the predicted color and the actual color.
 Lower = large file size, less lossy ] colorIndexTolerance [ The maximum difference between the pixel color and the color stored in the dictionary.
 Lower = larger file size, less lossy ] trainingRounds [ The number of rounds to train the network for.
 Lower = higher file size, quicker ] maxTrainingSets [ The number of training sets to create.
-Lower = quicker, potentially better-fitted network ]
+0 = Unlimited.
+Lower = quicker, potentially better-fitted network ] trainingSetRandomization [ If maxTrainingSets > 0: 0 -> pull sets sequentially from the top left of the image, 1 -> pull sets randomly from the image ]
 ```

 See above for an example ``nimg.config``.
 Any lines may be removed and will be filled in with default values.